rialarifin/information/README.md

 -	Design and CFD analysis of a small-scale blow-down type of wind tunnel that can be operated with two flow conditions.
 Two flow conditions are achieved with two different nozzles: Supersonic Mach number of 2.0 and Subsonic Mach number of 0.6.
 -	Design and CFD analysis of axial turbine with 100 KW power output.

-• Student researcher (Master and PhD): Renewable Energy Lab - Kookmin University (2019)
+• Student researcher (Master's and PhD): Renewable Energy Lab - Kookmin University (2019)
 -	Worked on satellite images to calculate cloud motion vector (CMV) using optical flow method and computer vision (Python/OpenCV) for solar irradiance forecasting.
 -	Estimated every minute time series solar radiation data in South Korea using deep learning models such as RNN, LSTM, GRU, and CNN.
 -	Successfully separated direct and diffuse irradiance from global horizontal irradiance by applying deep learning and transfer learning.